-The experienced Anaheim bus accident attorneys at Bisnar Chase have more than three decades of experience helping injured victims and their families obtain fair compensation for their injuries, damages and losses.
-We treat each and every case with care, compassion and commitment.
+The experienced Anaheim bus accident lawyers at Bisnar Chase have more than four decades of experience helping injured victims and their families obtain fair compensation for their injuries, damages, and losses.
+We treat each and every case with care, compassion, and commitment.

-Our experienced personal injury lawyers have collected over $300 million dollars for our clients and you may be entitled to compensation too.
+Our experienced personal injury lawyers have collected over $750 million dollars for our clients, and you may be entitled to compensation too.

-If you or a loved one has been injured in an Anaheim bus accident, please call our experienced attorneys at 949-203-3814 for a free consultation and comprehensive case evaluation.
+If you or a loved one has been injured in an Anaheim bus accident, please call our experienced accident and injury attorneys at 949-203-3814 for a free consultation and comprehensive case evaluation.

-Anaheim, California is the home of Disneyland’s theme park and welcomes millions of tourist from all around the world.
-As a result of Anaheim’s new-comers, massive amounts of buses are packed every day at bus stops in this Orange County metropolitan.
+Anaheim, California, is the home of Disneyland’s theme park and welcomes millions of tourists worldwide.
+As a result of Anaheim’s newcomers, massive amounts of buses are packed daily at bus stops in this Orange County metropolitan.

-The traffic congestion, aggressiveness and competition of bus companys can pressure the bus drivers to get their passengers to and from locations on-time, a large majority of the accidents in downtown Anaheim are from buses and commercial transportation owned by private companies.
+The traffic congestion, aggressiveness, and competition of bus companies can pressure the bus drivers to get their passengers to and from locations on time; a large majority of the accidents in downtown Anaheim are from buses and commercial transportation owned by private companies.

-According to FMCSA (federal motor carrier safety administration), over 4,311 large trucks and buses were associated with fatal accidents in 2015.
-In the Orange County region alone, pedestrians were struck every six days within the same year reported The Orange County Register.
+According to FMCSA (federal motor carrier safety administration), over 4,311 large trucks and buses were associated with fatal accidents in previous years.
+In the Orange County region alone, pedestrians were struck every six days within the same year, reported by The Orange County Register.

 It’s easy to assume that school buses would have an outstanding amount of accidents.
-In fact, school buses actually have less fatalities than any other vehicle.
-Even though school buses do not posses any seat belts, the amount of deaths among students is minor.
+School buses have fewer fatalities than any other vehicle.
+Even though school buses are not fitted with seat belts, the number of student deaths is typically minor.

 Who Is Liable for Bus Accidents?

 Tourist and school buses are known as “common carriers.”
-Common carriers are defined as a element of an organization that transfers people and property from place-to-place.
+Common carriers are an element of an organization that transfers people and property from place to place.

-Common carries can prove to be at fault if:
+Common carriers can prove to be at fault if:

-- The common carrier did not show the best care and safety to their passengers.
+- The common carrier did not show their passengers the best care and safety.

 - The common carrier failed to prevent an accident (for instance, not driving at the recommended speed).

-- Individuals located in the vehicle of the common carrier have been physically injured or have suffered emotionally.
+- Individuals in the common carrier’s vehicle have been physically injured or have suffered emotionally.

-One of the most notorious examples of a common carrier driver being at fault is the bus crash of Chattanooga, Tennessee.
+One of the most notorious examples of a standard carrier driver being at fault is the bus crash in Chattanooga, Tennessee.

-CNN reported of the incident involving school bus driver Johnthony Walker killing six children because of his speeding.
+CNN reported the incident involving school bus driver, Johnthony Walker, killing six children because of his speeding.
 Walker was driving around 50 mph instead of the recommended speed of 30 mph.
-The bus then veered off a street, fell on it's side and then collided into a tree.
+The bus veered off a street, fell on its side, and collided with a tree.

-“I can’t fathom the anguish of the parents whose children were involved in this horrific accident and it involved one of my company’s buses,” he said in a public documented announcement.
+“I can’t fathom the anguish of the parents whose children were involved in this horrific accident, and it involved one of my company’s buses,” he said in a publicly documented announcement.

-Duke then went on to say that the bus association is taking extra steps to ensure the safety of future passengers.
+Duke then said that the bus association is taking extra steps to ensure the safety of future passengers.